endless-sky/endless-sky-wiki/CreatingShips.md

   * `"rewind"`: the animation plays forward, then reverses, rather than looping back to the beginning when it reaches the end.

-* `"licenses"`: a list of names of licenses you need to buy this ship.
-For each `<name>` specified, the `license: <name>` condition must be set for the player to buy this ship.
-(If you make an outfit named `"<name> License"`, that condition variable will automatically be set when you buy that outfit.)

 * `"attributes"`: a list of characteristics of the ship, defined as key-value pairs.

 * `"outfits"`: a list of names of outfits that are installed in this ship by default.
 To add multiple copies of one outfit, add a number after the name: `"Energy Blaster" 2`